Milosz503/GarminSecurityAnalysis/notes.md

 The signing algorithm uses SHA1 hash of the bytecode that is signed with a private RSA key.
 The key is 4096 long, which is more than recommended.

 For the signing, conventions described in PKCS #1 v2.2 are used.

 SHA-1 is no longer considered secure against well-funded opponents.
 NIST formally deprecated use of this hash function in 2011.
 In 2020 there was a paper published demonstrating a chosen-prefix collision attack.
 It still doesn't offer a viable solution to find a collision to a given hash for a chosen prefix.
 However, the function has been already broken and in the upcoming years new attacks might be discovered.

+#### Algorithm for signing:
+- read bytes from PRG file that hasn't been signed yet
+- don't include the bytes at the end of the file (called TERMINATOR in the code)
+- compute the signature with Java security signature library (SHA1withRSA)
+- Append the file bytes Developer signature, consisting of:
+  - magic number
+  - length of the whole signature
+  - signature
+  - modulus
+  - exponent
+- Or in the case of the store signature:
+  - a different magic number
+  - length of the whole signature
+  - signature
+- Append the terminating bytes that were skipped before

 ### Compiler
 The compiler is written in Java, which makes the analysis of the code relatively simple.
 Nonetheless, the compilation is a complicated process consisting of several stages.